We've moved! Head over to EndCrosscheck.com for the latest!

 All participating states send their entire voter roll through an FTP server hosted by the Arkansas Secretary of State.
 Kansas then logs in to the server, downloads all of the files, and then (allegedly) deletes all of the files sent by other states.
 Kansas then runs their analysis and uploads state-specific results files to the same FTP server.
-The voter registration files were encrypted; however, passwords to the files were sent to the Arkansas IT Department via unencrypted email. https://wei.sos.wa.gov/agency/osos/en/press_and_research/weekly/Documents/Participation%20Guide%20with%20Comments.pdf
+The voter registration files were encrypted; however, passwords to the FTP server, to the voter registration files, and to the Crosscheck results files are all sent between states via unencrypted email.
+See the emails obtained from our Freedom of Information Act request that go into more detail.

 What are the potential security flaws?